kuzudb/kuzu-docs/README.md

 ### Deployment

 A CI pipeline is configured to deploy the documentation to the server.
 The pipeline is triggered when a commit is pushed to the `main` branch.
-The CI pipeline will automatically build the documentation and create a pull request in the [kuzudb.github.io repository](https://github.com/kuzudb/kuzudb.github.io).
-Merging the pull request will automatically deploy the documentation to the server.
+The CI pipeline will automatically build the documentation ane deploy the documentation to https://docs.kuzudb.com.